SitecorePowerShell/Console/Documentation/Markdown/Write-Log.md

 ## Detailed Description

-The Write-Log cmdlet writes text to the Sitecore event log with the specified logging level.
+The Write-Log command writes text to the Sitecore event log with the specified logging level.

 © 2010-2015 Adam Najmanowicz - Cognifide Limited, Michael West.
 All rights reserved.
 Sitecore PowerShell Extensions